Does IBS cause Acid Reflux?

 Small intestinal bacterial overgrowth is diagnosed using a Hydrogen and Methane breath test.

-Can Treating SIBO Improve GERD?
+Can Treating SIBO Improve Acid reflux?

 If you’ve tried reflux diets, cut out trigger foods, and still find yourself relying on antacids or PPIs, it might be time to consider what’s happening deeper in the gut.